Live and Work in Australia - Australian Migration FAQs

 Am I able to choose where I want to live in Australia?

-On a Subclass 189 visa, you can choose where ever you would like to live, however on a subclass 190 visa, the sponsored applicant must live in the sponsoring state or territory for a specified amount of time.
-Holders of a subclass 489 must live in a designated post code specified from time-to-time.
+On a Subclass 189 visa, you can choose where you want to live.
+On a Subclass 190 visa, however, the sponsored applicant must live in the sponsoring state or territory for a certain amount of time.
+The people who have a subclass 489 must live in a certain post code that is changed from time to time.

 Does the visa application include my spouse and children, or will I require additional applications and costs for them?